Hubertus Hoffmann: Political activities

-Aged 25, Hoffmann in 1980 initiated a CDU/CSU resolution and Federal Law of the Bundestag for an Annual Report on Arms Control and Disarmament, which since then has been published by the German Government.
+Aged 25, Hoffmann, in 1980, initiated a CDU/CSU resolution and Federal Law of the Bundestag for an Annual Report on Arms Control and Disarmament, which since then has been published by the German Government.

 For ten years Hoffmann was Chairman of the Christian Democratic Union (CDU) Committee for Foreign, Defense, European and Inner-German Affairs in his home state of Lower Saxony in Germany.
 In 1984, he initiated the exchange program for young reserve officers from the US and Germany.
 He was a German member of the Executive Committee of the NATO Reserve Officers Association CIOR.
-In 1986 Hoffmann was elected member of the City Council in his home town Goslar (Harz).
+In 1986 Hoffmann was elected member of the City Council in his hometown Goslar (Harz).

 He supported the Mujaheddin from 1985 to 1990 against the Soviet invasion of Afghanistan, visiting them in the mountains in 1985 and writing the Afghanistan Report for the European Parliament.

 In 1989, he initiated and helped to finance the first Farmers Association of Silesia which now has more than 3,000 Polish and German members and runs its own dairy.
 As early as 1992 Mission Future founder Dr. Hubertus Hoffmann established an International Study Group “Baltic Hanseatic Region” (including Friedrich Merz, now German Chancellor and then Member of the European Parliament, Oblast Kaliningrad, Lithuania, Latvia, and Estonia) on behalf of Estonian President Tunne Kelam, which helped to stabilize democracy in the Baltic after decades of Soviet occupation.

-In 2002, Hoffmann became founder and president of the World Security Network Foundation, a New York-based think-tank for global affairs.
-The WSN was initiated by Pentagon Strategist, Dr Fritz G.A.
-Kraemer who was Dr Henry Kissinger's and Hoffmann's mentor.

 In 2010, he initiated the first official "Progress Report on Afghanistan" of the German Government supported by the SPD opposition and the CDU/CSU and FDP groups in the Bundestag.

-Since 2013, one of his main activities is The Human Codes of Tolerance and Respect Project, promoting universal rules for parents, educators, journalists, religious leaders and politicians on how to promote respect for other religions, races and ethnic minorities, as important soft factors of peacemaking including best practices from all over the world.
+Since 2013, one of his main activities is The Human Codes of Tolerance and Respect Project, promoting universal rules for parents, educators, journalists, religious leaders, and politicians on how to promote respect for other religions, races and ethnic minorities, as important soft factors of peacemaking including best practices from all over the world.

 In June 2020, he started Mission Future, promoting a new Policy 4.0 based on the three pillars humanity – including freedom and tolerance – as well as creativity and effectiveness with comprehensive reforms in all states with a ‘thinking heart and a loving mind’.